-Congress relies on studies (1) that show geographic variation in disparate treatment of minority candidates by white voters, and (2) that establish that the negative effect of minority candidates' race on majority-voter support is larger among voters who demeaningly or inaccurately stereotype the racial minority, who express animus toward the minority, or who are otherwise demonstrably less concerned for the welfare of minority than own-race citizens.
+To put the point simply: Congress will have made a reasonable, good faith effort to tie Section 5's coverage to evidence of voter discrimination if Congress relies on studies that (1) show geographic variation in disparate treatment of minority candidates by white voters, and (2) establish that the negative effect of minority candidates' race on majority-voter support is larger among voters who disparagingly or inaccurately stereotype the racial minority, express animus toward the minority, or otherwise demonstrate less concern about the welfare of minority citizens.
 The law can demand no more.

 It would also be reasonable for Congress to begin with evidence concerning geographic variation in citizens' racial attitudes, and then look to see whether the attitude correlates with political preferences.
-If the attitude or belief is one that state actors may not rely upon, and if it correlates with political behavior or preferences in ways that are "likely" to be causal-given background societal understandings about the effects of racial attitudes on behavior-then Congress could treat the attitude as a plausible proxy for discriminatory voting and base Section 5 coverage on the regional variation in the proportion of citizens who subscribe to the attitude, as opposed to geographic variation in the effect of candidate race on vote choice.
-This is the approach we will pursue in the balance of this paper.
+If the attitude or belief is one that state actors may not rely upon, and if it correlates with political behavior or preferences in ways that are "likely" to be causal-given background societal understandings about the effects of racial attitudes on behavior-then Congress could treat the attitude as a plausible proxy for discriminatory voting.
+Congress could then base Section 5 coverage on the regional variation in the proportion of citizens who subscribe to the attitude, as opposed to geographic variation in the effect of candidate race on vote choice.
+This is the approach we will pursue in the balance of this Article.

 We have adopted this approach not because we think it is conceptually superior to working with evidence of candidate "race effects" on voter support, as documented through survey, field, or natural experiments, but because it is practicable.
 In the last few years, huge national surveys have been conducted that ask voting-age Americans about their racial attitudes.
 The surveys also ask about political preferences.
-As we explain below, these data makes it possible to estimate the geography of racial attitudes at a pretty fine scale, and to establish the requisite correlations between racial stereotypes and political preferences.
+As we explain below, these data make it possible to estimate the geography of racial attitudes at a pretty fine scale, and to establish the requisite correlations between racial stereotypes and political preferences.